TFI International (NYSE:TFII) Sees Unusually-High Trading Volume

-TFI International Inc. (NYSE:TFII – Get Rating) saw unusually-high trading volume on Thursday .
-Approximately 20,012 shares were traded during trading, a decline of 94% from the previous session’s volume of 323,691 shares.The stock last traded at $78.79 and had previously closed at $76.90.
+Shares of TFI International Inc. (NYSE:TFII – Get Rating) saw an uptick in trading volume on Thursday .
+6,243 shares changed hands during trading, a decline of 98% from the previous session’s volume of 281,700 shares.The stock last traded at $79.81 and had previously closed at $78.09.

-TFII has been the topic of several analyst reports.
-TD Securities lifted their price target on shares of TFI International from C$125.00 to C$135.00 in a research note on Monday, May 2nd.
-Royal Bank of Canada lifted their price target on shares of TFI International from $97.00 to $100.00 and gave the stock an “outperform” rating in a research note on Monday, May 2nd.
-Bank of America lowered shares of TFI International from a “buy” rating to a “neutral” rating and set a $95.00 price objective for the company. in a report on Friday, April 8th.
-Desjardins decreased their price objective on shares of TFI International from C$173.00 to C$170.00 in a report on Tuesday, May 3rd.
-Finally, TheStreet raised shares of TFI International from a “c” rating to a “b-” rating in a report on Monday, February 7th.
-Three equities research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the stock.
-According to data from MarketBeat, the company has an average rating of “Buy” and an average target price of $123.41.
+TFII has been the topic of a number of research analyst reports.
+Zacks Investment Research downgraded shares of TFI International from a “buy” rating to a “hold” rating in a research report on Wednesday, May 4th.
+Morgan Stanley upped their target price on shares of TFI International from $125.00 to $135.00 and gave the stock an “overweight” rating in a research report on Wednesday, February 9th.
+Bank of America downgraded shares of TFI International from a “buy” rating to a “neutral” rating and set a $95.00 target price on the stock. in a research report on Friday, April 8th.
+Royal Bank of Canada upped their target price on shares of TFI International from $97.00 to $100.00 and gave the stock an “outperform” rating in a research report on Monday, May 2nd.
+Finally, Scotiabank upped their target price on shares of TFI International from C$135.00 to C$138.00 in a research report on Monday, May 2nd.
+Three equities research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has an average rating of “Buy” and an average target price of $123.41.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, April 15th.
+The business also recently declared a quarterly dividend, which was paid on Friday, April 15th.
 Investors of record on Thursday, March 31st were given a $0.27 dividend.
-The ex-dividend date of this dividend was Wednesday, March 30th.
-This represents a $1.08 annualized dividend and a yield of 1.36%.
+The ex-dividend date was Wednesday, March 30th.
+This represents a $1.08 dividend on an annualized basis and a yield of 1.34%.
 TFI International’s dividend payout ratio is presently 15.17%.

-Hedge funds have recently added to or reduced their stakes in the business.
-Distillate Capital Partners LLC raised its position in shares of TFI International by 11.2% during the 1st quarter.
-Distillate Capital Partners LLC now owns 2,011 shares of the company’s stock worth $214,000 after buying an additional 203 shares in the last quarter.
-US Bancorp DE raised its position in shares of TFI International by 1,700.8% during the 1st quarter.
-US Bancorp DE now owns 4,376 shares of the company’s stock worth $466,000 after buying an additional 4,133 shares in the last quarter.
-Metatron Capital SICAV plc bought a new stake in shares of TFI International during the 4th quarter worth about $965,000.
-FDx Advisors Inc. raised its position in shares of TFI International by 5.8% during the 1st quarter.
-FDx Advisors Inc. now owns 8,228 shares of the company’s stock worth $876,000 after buying an additional 451 shares in the last quarter.
-Finally, Cumberland Partners Ltd raised its holdings in shares of TFI International by 2.8% in the 1st quarter.
-Cumberland Partners Ltd now owns 11,100 shares of the company’s stock worth $1,183,000 after purchasing an additional 300 shares in the last quarter.
+A number of institutional investors and hedge funds have recently modified their holdings of TFII.
+Distillate Capital Partners LLC lifted its position in shares of TFI International by 11.2% during the first quarter.
+Distillate Capital Partners LLC now owns 2,011 shares of the company’s stock worth $214,000 after purchasing an additional 203 shares during the last quarter.
+US Bancorp DE grew its stake in TFI International by 1,700.8% in the first quarter.
+US Bancorp DE now owns 4,376 shares of the company’s stock valued at $466,000 after purchasing an additional 4,133 shares during the last quarter.
+FDx Advisors Inc. grew its stake in TFI International by 5.8% in the first quarter.
+FDx Advisors Inc. now owns 8,228 shares of the company’s stock valued at $876,000 after purchasing an additional 451 shares during the last quarter.
+Metatron Capital SICAV plc purchased a new position in TFI International in the fourth quarter valued at about $965,000.
+Finally, Cumberland Partners Ltd grew its stake in TFI International by 2.8% in the first quarter.
+Cumberland Partners Ltd now owns 11,100 shares of the company’s stock valued at $1,183,000 after purchasing an additional 300 shares during the last quarter.
 Institutional investors own 60.04% of the company’s stock.

 TFI International Inc provides transportation and logistics services in the United States, Canada, and Mexico.
 The company operates through Package and Courier, Less-Than-Truckload (LTL), Truckload (TL), and Logistics segments.
 The Package and Courier segment engages in the pickup, transport, and delivery of items.